nabilshadman/percolate-message-passing-parallel-program/README.md

 For more information on running codes on the Cirrus system, please visit this [link](https://docs.cirrus.ac.uk/).

-## 5. Report
+## 5. Reporting
-We provide a [report](https://github.com/nabilshadman/percolate-message-passing-parallel-program/blob/master/report/two_dimensional_decomposition_percolate_mpi_program_report.pdf) associated with this repository where we discuss the general algorithm, the parallel implementation of the algorithm, the hardware and software environments where we test the implementation for correctness and performance, the performance analysis of the implementation, and the conclusions of the study.
+We provide [reports](https://github.com/nabilshadman/percolate-message-passing-parallel-program/tree/master/report) associated with this repository where we discuss the general algorithm, the parallel implementation of the algorithm, the hardware and software environments where we test the implementation for correctness and performance, the performance analysis of the implementation, and the conclusions of the study.